Buuz135/Replication/README.md

 You can disable an item from being disintegrated using the tag `replication:cant_be_disintegrated` You can disable a calculation of an item by adding it the tag `replication:skip_calculation`, it will always return empty in all calculation checks.
+You can disable the subtraction of crafting remaining items using the tag `replication:ignore_crafting_result`